melih-ucgun/monarch/README.md

 3. **The Studio (Coming Soon):**

-    - A Wails-based GUI to visually construct profiles.
+    - A Wails-based GUI to visually construct profiles and rulesets.

 ## 🗺️ Roadmap